-Tax relief is available in respect of tuition fees paid in private third-level institutions and in institutions abroad and by repeat students, postgraduates and part-time students.
-It is also available for certain Information Technology (IT) and foreign language courses.
+Tax relief is available in respect of tuition fees paid for approved courses in Irish third-level institutions.
+It is available to repeat students, postgraduates and part-time students.
+It is also available for certain information technology (IT) and foreign language courses.